Course

 Ask yourself...

 1. Think about a patient you cared for recently and how they communicated their needs and symptoms to you.
-How do you think this might have differed if they had been a different gender?
+How might this have differed if they had been a different gender?

 2. In what ways do you think the history of “hysteria” in women may still be subtly present today?